 Oh, and while I’m ranting: California’s Proposition 8?
 They want to take away people’s marriages?
 “Oh, we changed our mind.
 You aren’t really married.”
 WTF???

-4 Comments on “Can’t stand it”
+4 responses to “Can’t stand it”

 Thanks for this!
 You speak for mayn people, I think.
 I get so mad that all that comes out of my mouth is something like “Brugh!” which is not an intelligent arguement. http://www.sciencedebate2008.com.
 My favorite comment is McCain’s brilliant idea to appoint a science advisor. (“Ahem..
 Sir, you have one already…”)